LoganGrove/GaussianOptics/README.md

 - Runs 50 trials per device mode.
 - Logs results to CSV files.

 Simulation results will be recorded to csv files in the same directory that you have the .py file saved to.
-In order to graph results, the `plot_reconstructions.py` file must be saved in the same directory.
+In order to graph results, the `plot_reconstructions.py` file must be saved in the same directory and run.

 Generating Plots
 - To generate plots, modify plot_reconstructions.py to include the correct CSV file paths, then execute: